 Lisa: Yes, but the records only go back to 1978, when the Hall of Records was mysteriously blown away.

---The Simpsons, in the episode "Hurricane Neddy."
+—The Simpsons, in the episode "Hurricane Neddy."

-So here's the problem with Sheff's statement: the history of music is actually awash in populist movements; it wouldn't be far-fetched, in fact, to say they've consistently outnumbered all others.
+So here's the problem with Sheff's statement: The history of music is actually awash in populist movements.
+It wouldn't be far-fetched, in fact, to say they've consistently outnumbered all others.
 The idea of reclaiming music for the people, of bringing it back to its folk roots where it rightfully belongs, has been around since early humans started carving flutes out of bones.
-If Sheff or anyone else has never heard of these movements, it's not for their lack of numbers, enthusiasm, nor even prominence.
+If Sheff or anyone else has never heard of these past movements, it's not for their lack of numbers, enthusiasm, nor even prominence.
 No less than the revered poet Goethe himself railed against the artistic liberties taken by Schubert in setting his poetry to music, for example.
 He much preferred the simple, strophic works of Reichardt and Zelter, which were more closely attuned to the feeling of authentic German folksong that he was after.

 But of course, if you know your composers, then you already know how this story ends.
 You've heard of Schubert; you've likely not heard of Reichardt or Zelter.
-Here, then, is the great mystery: each generation might favour the backward-looking music of its contemporaries, yet remembers only the forward-thinking artists of its past.
+Here, then, is the great mystery: Each generation might favour the backward-looking music of its contemporaries, yet remembers only the forward-thinking artists of its past.
 And as the present fades into history, the cycle repeats itself, discrowning yesteryear's populists and shoveling them underneath with such ferocity that when a new populist movement emerges, it looks around and genuinely believes itself to be at the forefront of rediscovery.
 What gives?

 I have two explanations for this mystery.
 First, all populist movements share a common sense of aesthetics: simplicity and purity, as evinced by an artist's earnest conviction and lack of formal training.
 (Keep in mind that populist movements are urban, middle-class phenomena and distinct from the traditional music of rural folk they often seek to emulate, which tends to be less concerned with issues of authenticity and places a higher value on virtuosity.)
 There are only so many ways for populists to do simple and pure, though; by contrast, there are countless ways for visionaries to do multifaceted and challenging.
 Consequently, an established backward-looker won't sound all that different from an up-and-coming one and thus won't be missed, but each new forward-thinker is unique and irreplaceable.
 So over time, while the former simply rotate, the latter steadily accumulate.